Plant Problem Lab

 Yucca soft cane

-For yucca, adjust the diagnosis around this plant profile: Yucca plants need strong light and dry-down.
+For yucca, read this symptom alongside how the plant usually behaves: Yucca plants need strong light and dry-down.
 Yellow lower leaves, soft canes, or drooping heads often come from low light plus overwatering.

 Squeeze the cane gently to check for softness.